abdullaabdukulov/02-Data-Science-My-M-and-A/README.md

 ## My_M_And_A

+## Description

+This code takes a csv file and reads it using the load_dataset function and returns a dataframe.
+After loading the data my clean function cleans the contents of the csv file.
+Once we have cleared our files, we will combine them into one and transfer them to a new file where the func function will be imported to convert our file to sql format.

+## Installation

 * First of all I created the necessary repositories and files
 ```
     repo -> My_M_And_A
         my_ds_babel.py
         my_m_and_a.py
 ```

 * Secondly, we download all the necessary data in csv format
 ```
     only_wood_customer_us_1.csv